TheShiya/yelp-review-summarizer/README.md

 # Yelp Review Summarizer

-This is an extension of an academic research project: https://github.com/TheShiya/text-summarization-project/
+Note: this is an extension of an academic research project: https://github.com/TheShiya/text-summarization-project/

 #### Overview